subuser-security/subuser/permissions-dot-json-file-format.md

   **Default**: `false`

- * `webcam`: The program is allowed to access the computer's webcam/USB webcams.
+ * `webcam`: The image is allowed to access the computer's webcam/USB webcams.

   Ex: